mukherjeesohom/NNTI-SemSeg/README.md

  ## Contributors

- This code was written for the Neural Networks: Theory and Implementation (NNTI) course at Saarland University for Winter Semester 2020-21.
+ This code has been written for the Neural Networks: Theory and Implementation (NNTI) course project at Saarland University for Winter Semester 2020-21.
+Following are the contributors:

  - [Sohom Mukherjee](https://github.com/mukherjeesohom) (Student Number: 7010515)
  - [Shayari Bhattacharjee](https://github.com/shayari21) (Student Number: 7009998)